Please ensure Javascript is enabled for purposes of website accessibility

 Go to the Health Summary dashboard.
 Search for a few key indicators:

-- Snapshot Timestamp: This must display a current timestamp, indicating that the data is being collected actively.
+2. Snapshot Timestamp: This must display a current timestamp to indicate that data is being collected actively.

 When these signs appear healthy, congratulations.
 Your Optim Performance Manager is up and running, and the data collector is feeding metrics to the repository!